 The ionization parameter is defined as

 where $F_\mathrm{1-1000Ry}$ is the local flux in the 1--1000 Ry energy band (1 Ry = 13.6 eV) following the convention of \citet{Krolik1981}.
-We adopt the \citet{Faucher-Giguere2020} \ac{uvb} spectral energy distribution for the calculation.
-We obtain a relation of $\log\xi[\mathrm{erg\ s^{-1}\ cm^2}]=2.26-\log\Delta_\mathrm{b}$ at $z=0.48$.
-We use the \texttt{pion} model \citep{Miller2015,Mehdipour2016} in SPEX-3.08.00 \citep{Kaastra1996,Spex3p08} for calculating the photoioized emission spectra and energy loss rates due to radiation at different $\xi$ and temperature.
-We note that by setting the parameter \texttt{tmod=1}, the \texttt{pion} model in SPEX allows calculations at fixed temperatures and ionization parameters without solving the energy balance, which meets the physical condition of \ac{whim}, whose temperature is higher than the photoionization equilibrium temperature and is maintained by external heating mechanisms such as shock heating.
+We adopted the \citet{Faucher-Giguere2020} \ac{uvb} spectral energy distribution for the calculation.
+We obtained a relation of $\log\xi[\mathrm{erg\ s^{-1}\ cm^2}]=2.26-\log\Delta_\mathrm{b}$ at $z=0.48$.
+We used the \texttt{pion} model \citep{Miller2015,Mehdipour2016} in SPEX-3.08.00 \citep{Kaastra1996,Spex3p08} for calculating the photoioized emission spectra and energy loss rates due to radiation at different $\xi$ and temperature.
+We note that by setting the parameter \texttt{tmod=1}, the \texttt{pion} model in SPEX allows for calculations to be carried out at fixed temperatures and ionization parameters without solving the energy balance, which meets the physical condition of \ac{whim}, whose temperature is higher than the photoionization equilibrium temperature and is maintained by external heating mechanisms such as shock heating.

 The top panel of the Fig. \ref{fig:cf_pion} shows the 0.5--2~keV photon luminosity per unit of emission measure of the \ac{uvb} photonionized \ac{whim} at different temperature and density contrast.
-When $\Delta_\mathrm{b}>2$ ($\log\xi[\mathrm{erg\ s^{-1}\ cm^2}]\lesssim0)$, the radiative cooling reaches the \ac{cie} limit and is simply a function of temperature.
+When $\Delta_\mathrm{b}>2$ ($\log\xi[\mathrm{erg\ s^{-1}\ cm^2}]\lesssim0)$, the radiative cooling reaches the \ac{cie} limit and simply becomes a function of temperature.
 When $\Delta_\mathrm{b}\lesssim1$ ($\log\xi[\mathrm{erg\ s^{-1}\ cm^2}]\gtrsim1)$, the radiative cooling deviates from the \ac{cie} condition and is a function of both temperature and density.
-The radiative cooling in the 0.5--2~keV band keeps high for the \ac{whim} with temperature below $10^6$~K. We use the results of the photon luminosity of the photoionized \ac{whim} to update the phase diagram weighted by the 0.5--2~keV emission and plot it in the bottom panel of Fig. \ref{fig:cf_pion}.
-The 50\% enclosed phases contour is at the same position of that of the \ac{cie} condition with a slightly larger size.
+The radiative cooling in the 0.5--2~keV band remains high for the \ac{whim}, with a temperature below $10^6$~K. We use the results of the photon luminosity of the photoionized \ac{whim} to update the phase diagram weighted by the 0.5--2~keV emission and plot it in the bottom panel of Fig. \ref{fig:cf_pion}.
+The 50\% enclosed phases contour is at the same position as that of the \ac{cie} condition with a slightly larger size.
 It means that our conclusion drawn from Sect. \ref{sect:phase} does not change by taking photonionization into account.
-The traceable \ac{whim} by broadband X-ray emission are in the highest temperature and density phases among the whole filament gas population.
+The traceable \ac{whim} by broadband X-ray emission is seen to be in the highest temperature and density phases among the whole filament gas population.